ItsM0rty/quint-interactive-library/README.md

 Quint gives developers explicit control over how user actions produce input, output, and localized UI growth in conversational interfaces.
 It introduces structured, clickable choices and separates what input is sent to an LLM, what output is revealed, and where that output is rendered.

+## Stability and Versioning

+Quint is currently in a **0.x** phase.
+The core ideas are stable, but the API may evolve based on real-world usage.

+- **No hard stability guarantees yet** – minor versions may include breaking changes
+- **Invalid configurations** are surfaced as **runtime warnings in development**, not hard compile-time errors

+If you need a pinned, long-term stable API, consider vendoring the current version.

 ## Core Problem

 In standard chat UIs, multiple choice questions either show answers immediately (spoilers) or hide them at the bottom (breaking spatial flow).
 Quint fixes this by: